qwelyt/Keyboard/README.md

 This build is my first keyboard that I'm building from scratch.
 I've done a few mods, but never a complete build.
 To build this I'm using some mechanical switches (Black ALPS) that I 'rescued' from a to-be-thrown Dell AT101.
 I've got 104 keys from that old keyboard.
 Most of which still have the click sound.
 And I have the caps, ofc.

-The modules I will probably 3D print when I get my hands on a 3D printer.
+The modules cases is made to be 3D printed.
+I use a FlashForge Finder to print.

-I'm going for a NKRO, so I'll be using a lot of diods to get the matrix working.
-Pics will show up as work progresses as this is somewhat of a work-log.
+It's NKRO, so there is an 1N4149 diode for every switch.

-I'm using an Arduino Uno atm because that what I had laying around.
-For the final build I will probably go with a Teensy or Arduino Mini.
+The controller is an Arduino Micro (https://store.arduino.cc/arduino-micro).

 Each module will be it's own keyboard.
-Meaning, each module will have it's own controller.
+Meaning, each module will has it's own controller.
 So you don't need to plug in A to be able to use B and vice versa.
-This ofc means that, for 3 modules, you need 3 USB ports.
-So I will probably build a USB hub as well.
+This ofc means that, for 2 modules, you need 2 USB ports.
+One could build a USB hub as well to plug the modules into.
 Makes for a cleaner setup as you will only need 1 cable going to the computer.
-Might try building in retractable cables in everything, but well see how much of a pain that is.
+Might try building in retractable cables in everything if I take a stab at it, but well see how much of a pain that is.

 # Log
 | Todo | Doing | Done |